 We provide personalised support and resources for addiction recovery.
 Take the first step towards a brighter future today.

 Within the different programs, there are still likely to be multiple approaches to treatment incorporated as part of the whole.
 These treatments help to address not just the addiction and how you build healthier coping and avoidance mechanisms, but issues like mental and physical health that can attribute to addiction as well.
 If you’re looking for drug and alcohol rehab in Edinburgh, here are some of the approaches you may expect.

-- Group therapy: Many of the same approaches as used in individual therapy may also be applied to group therapy, headed by a group leader.
+Group therapy: Many of the same approaches as used in individual therapy may also be applied to group therapy, headed by a group leader.
 However, many people find success when they have others that can empathise, challenge excuses, provide accountability and offer feedback.
-Regular sessions help you relate your struggles, address your concerns, and celebrate the steps you make on your recovery.
+Regular sessions help you relate your struggles, address your concerns, and celebrate the steps you take in your recovery.

 Again, which type of treatment works best for you is a matter of the type and severity of addiction you are facing, as well as cost considerations and factors tied to the addiction like mental or physical health.
 Many programs will make use of multiple approaches to treatment, providing a well-balanced, comprehensive approach to care to ensure you not only get clean but build the habits, routine, and mindset that allow you to stay clean in the long-term as well.

 Get in touch with Help4addiction on 0203 955 7700 today if you’re looking for drug and alcohol rehab in Edinburgh but you’re not sure where you start.
 We’re an independent hotline that’s dedicated to helping those struggling with addiction and those close to them find help that’s both effective and cost-effective, so don’t hesitate to get in touch.